 And before you accept a personal loan, it’s important to compare offers for their APRs, fees, loan terms and monthly payments as well as for transparency.
 You deserve and need to know what you’re getting into.

-The lenders we’ve picked as the best personal loans for bad credit all offer prequalification options that let you preview your estimated rate without a hard inquiry on your credit reports.
-Keep in mind that if you officially apply, the lender may pull a hard inquiry at that time, and your final terms may change.
+The lenders we’ve picked as the best personal loans for bad credit either offer prequalification options that let you preview your estimated rate without a hard inquiry on your credit reports or don’t check your credit.
+If you officially apply, the lender may pull a hard inquiry at that time, and your final terms may change.

 Also keep in mind that these loans are not necessarily available in all states.